suckrowPierre/DiffuseSynth/README.md

 ### VSTs/AUs/Standalone
 Download the latest stable release from the [releases page](), and follow the instructions provided for your specific platform.

-Installer and Server are availabe for Intel and Silicone Mac
+Installer and Server are availabe for Intel and Silicone Mac.

+Try to run the server and connect with it through the plugin.
+The executable server file may have unstable performance on Intel Mac.
+If you cannot use the server executable reliable download the `server.py` and `enviroment.yml` from the FastApi folder and run using Conda with the steps described in 4.

 ### Source
 If you prefer to run the source code, follow these steps: